 Many times neighbors exchanged vegetables with each-other that they had too much of and in that way kept the grocery bill low.
 Organic was the norm.
 By using the word organic gardening nowadays when we talk about vegetable gardens means that organic is not the norm anymore.

 GMO and treated with herbicides is now normal for several decades with all the bad things that come with it.

 One note about organic.
 You cannot name it an organic garden officially.
 There are strange enough many regulations for that.
 But since we have nothing but cattle around us and no use of chemicals and do not sell our vegetables, I take the liberty of calling it our organic garden.

 How we got started with organic gardening

-Although we live in the country and have a Mennonite and Amish community in our area, my wife and I decided to start a vegetable garden our-self.
+Although we live in the country and have a Mennonite and Amish community in our area, where we buy a lot of our food like eggs and naturally raised beef, my wife and I decided to start a vegetable garden our-self.

 Money was not the main reason behind it but our health.
 Although you might not believe it but eating organic is better for our economy.

 There was a problem that we had and we needed to find out more about.
 The house we are renting is built near an old town dump and we had no idea how far away and how long ago.